-(3) Class Three - Expenses 90 Days and Prior

-All claims for payment for goods furnished or services rendered to the impaired or insolvent insurer in the ordinary course of business within ninety days prior to the date on which the insurer was determined to be impaired or insolvent, whichever is applicable.

-(4) Class Four - Claims Under Insurance Policies

-All claims under insurance policies, annuity contracts and funding agreements, and all claims of The Life Insurance Company Guaranty Corporation of New York or any other guaranty corporation or association of this state or another jurisdiction, other than (i) claims provided for in paragraph one of this subsection, and (ii) claims for interest.
+- (3) Class Three Expenses 90 Days and Prior All claims for payment for goods furnished or services rendered to the impaired or insolvent insurer in the ordinary course of business within ninety days prior to the date on which the insurer was determined to be impaired or insolvent, whichever is applicable. - (4) Class Four Claims Under Insurance Policies All claims under insurance policies, annuity contracts and funding agreements, and all claims of The Life Insurance Company Guaranty Corporation of New York or any other guaranty corporation or association of this state or another jurisdiction, other than (i) claims provided for in paragraph one of this subsection, and (ii) claims for interest. - (5) Class Five Federal, State, and Local Government Claims Non-Allowed Claims of the federal or any state or local government.
+Claims, including those of any governmental body for a penalty or forfeiture, shall be allowed to this class only to the extent of the pecuniary loss sustained from the act, transaction or proceeding out of which the penalty or forfeiture arose, with reasonable and actual costs occasioned thereby.
+The remainder of such claims shall be postponed to the class of claims under paragraph eight of this subsection.

-Notes to Financial Statements - Modified Cash Basis For the Years Ended December 31, 2019 and 2018